carbon-language/carbon-lang/docs/design/lexical_conventions/words.md

 A raw identifier looks like `r#<identifier>`.
 This can be used for identifiers which have the same spelling as keywords; for example, `r#impl`.
-It can help when using C++ code with identifiers that are a keyword in Carbon.
+It can help when using C++ code with identifiers that are keywords in Carbon.

 The identifier doesn't need to be a keyword, in order to support forwards compatibility when a keyword is planned to be added.
 When `<identifier>` is not